Sambhav05-cmd/wlc-XDP-lb/README.md

 Unlike stateless hashing-based dataplane designs, the load balancer maintains per-connection state directly inside eBPF maps, enabling real-time backend selection based on active connection counts and configurable backend weights.
 Both forward and reverse packet paths are rewritten entirely in the XDP layer, providing complete NAT semantics including source-port translation, symmetric return routing, and deterministic connection teardown handling.

-The dataplane supports multiple concurrent virtual services, dynamic backend pool updates at runtime, and two scheduling strategies — Least Connections and Weighted Least Connections — each with selectable connection accounting modes.
+The system is split into three components:

+- **`lbxdpd-lc` / `lbxdpd-wlc`** — long-running daemons that load the BPF program, attach it to the network interface, initialise backend state from a config file, and pin the BPF maps to the filesystem so external tools can reach them.
+The WLC daemon additionally exposes a gRPC control server over a Unix socket for live weight updates.
+- **`lbctl`** — a standalone control CLI that reads and writes the pinned BPF maps directly for backend and service operations, and connects to the gRPC socket for weight updates.
+It requires no daemon restart and works against whichever daemon is currently running.

 Because all packet classification, scheduling, connection tracking, and address rewriting occur before socket buffer allocation, the design achieves very low processing latency and high throughput under connection-heavy workloads.

-This architecture allows the load balancer to adapt to skewed or persistent traffic patterns while retaining the performance advantages of early-ingress packet processing.

 ---

-## Key capabilities
+## Key Capabilities

 - Least-Connections and Weighted Least-Connections scheduling
 - In-datapath TCP connection tracking
 - Full NAT (forward and reverse path rewriting)
 - Multiple virtual services (VIP–port endpoints) with runtime add/remove support
-- Runtime backend addition, removal, and weight updates
+- Runtime backend addition and removal via `lbctl` without dataplane restart
+- Live weight updates on WLC backends via gRPC, applied instantly without connection disruption
 - Stable traffic distribution under bursty or long-lived connections

 Because scheduling decisions are made using real-time connection counts, the load balancer adapts automatically to uneven traffic patterns and backend capacity differences while retaining the performance benefits of early ingress processing with XDP.